Learning Options

 • Enrichment ensures your dog’s mental, emotional, and physical needs are met, addressing the root causes of many unwanted behaviors.

-• Training solidifies skills and fosters cooperation, using gentle, science-based methods that encourage your dog to learn with confidence rather than fear.
+• Training (Skill-building) solidifies skills and fosters cooperation, using gentle, science-based methods that encourage your dog to learn with confidence rather than fear.

 A Personalized Path Forward